BlaqueDevs/se-assignment-day-4-software-project-management-hopennah/README.md

 7. Security & Compliance – Ensures data protection and privacy.

 ## 12. What data is available regarding the market size and growth potential for your software?
+The global software market is experiencing significant growth, with various projections highlighting its expanding size:

+Statista projects that global software market revenue will increase by approximately $194.1 billion between 2024 and 2029, marking a 27.65% growth.

+Precedence Research estimates the market size at $736.96 billion in 2024, anticipating it to reach around $2,248.33 billion by 2034, with a compound annual growth rate (CAGR) of 11.8% during this period.

+Market Research Future forecasts the software market to grow from $808.42 billion in 2025 to $2,224.23 billion by 2034, exhibiting a CAGR of 11.90%.

+IMARC Group reports that the software market reached $636.4 billion in 2023 and expects it to grow to $1,083.6 billion by 2032, with a CAGR of 6.09% from 2024 to 2032.

+These figures underscore the robust expansion and substantial growth potential within the global software industry.

 ## 13. How can understanding market trends inform your software’s positioning and development?
 How Market Trends Inform Software Development & Positioning: